honetools/formats/Service API.md

  * `200 OK.` All good, current version of the manifest was put.
 Additionally, the body contains the resources that the server is missing, similarly as missing_resources response.
 Response content type is application/json.
 The header also contains ETag for the manifest.
  * `400 Bad Request.` The document was possibly malformed.
 The JSON error body contains more information.
 Response content type is application/json.
+ * `204 No Content`.
+Manifest was successfully received, but all resources are already correctly represented on the server.
+ * `304 Not Modified`.
+The version of the manifest on the server is the same one that is already there, so the manifest wasn’t stored.
+(Note that this doesn’t tell you anything about missing resources.)